 Pelvic floor relaxation through Yoga

-We hear a lot about how to strengthen the pelvic floor muscles, but how often do we hear about how to release, lengthen and relax the Pelvic floor muscles, which is just as important.
+We hear a lot about how to strengthen the pelvic floor muscles, but how often do we hear about how to release, lengthen, and relax them, which is just as important.

-Many people experience overactive pelvic floor muscles which can cause symptoms like:
+Many people experience overactive or hypertonic pelvic floor muscles which is where the muscles are gripped causing symptoms like:

 Pelvic pain